mirrexagon/lua-irc-engine/README.md

 ==============
 A Lua IRC module that tries to be minimal and extensible.

 Lua IRC Engine is a basic IRC "translator".
-It provides basic message parsing and a way to add sending convienience functions and command handlers, but leaves the actual processing of commands to the host application.
+It provides basic message parsing and a way to add simple sending convienience functions and command interpreters/handlers, but leaves most of the actual processing of command content to the host application.
 For example, it does not keep a list of joined channels or even know what its nick is.

 See the bottom of this README for license information.